Xilinx/Alveo-Cards/docs/card-not-recognized.md

 [Xilinx forums](https://forums.xilinx.com/t5/Alveo-Accelerator-Cards/bd-p/alveo)

 - - -
-### USB cable plugged into U200, U250, U280
+### USB cable plugged into card

-If there is a USB cable plugged into the card, it will block the FPGA from enumerating on the PCIe bus.
+For cards with a USB port, including U200, U250 and U280, ensure there is no USB cable plugged into the card as it will block the FPGA from enumerating on the PCIe bus.

 Next steps:
  - Unplug USB cable